 10:45am Catch the O bus (pronounced OOOOOhhh bus).
 This rollercoaster ride will take you up and through some 14 odd hills.
 Hills stricken by poverty, but rich in history, street art, political organization and pride.
 This bus ride takes the same route made famous by Che Guevara’s arrival to Valparaiso in the film “The Motorcycle Diaries”.

 11:10am Standing 800 metres over sea level, you will see why Valparaiso is a real life post card.
 We hope for your sake your camera doesn’t run out of battery here.
 Learn how the immigrants built this city up to the Camino Cintura before we head back down into the oldest standing jail in Chile.
 The descent gives us views of the bay and neighboring cities of Vina del Mar, Reñaca and Con Con.

-11:45am We unravel how this cultural park was once the powder house for explosives, before becoming a 100 year old jail house.
+11:45am We talk about this cultural park which was once the powder house for explosives, before becoming a 100 year old jail house.
 We should mention it was used to torture, and kill political prisoners during the dictatorship.
 Do the names Pablo Neruda, Augusto Pinochet and Salvador Allende ring a bell?
 This tour explains their importance in Chile and tie to Valparaiso.
 Up next former prison house, present cultural centre, Parque Cultural Ex-Carcel.

 Discover The Street Art Movement of Valpo

 12:15pm See Valparaiso’s wealthier hills as we walk alongside the oldest Protestant cemetery in Latin America.
 Discover the best graffiti of the city.
 We show you how local street artists make fun of the pope, Starbucks, Pinochet’s capitalistic model and McDonald’s through their controversial art.
 If you are easily offended, this tour might not be for you (this city either).